RillingDev/rilling.dev/source/index.md

 title: About
 date: 2019-01-01
 updated: 2023-09-08
-description: "Hi, I'm a software developer from Germany."
+description: "Hi, I'm a software developer from Germany.
+My main areas of interest are frontend and backend web application development."
 ---

 # About Me

-**Software Developer**

-I'm a software developer from Germany.
+I’m a software developer from Germany.
-My main areas of interest are frontend development using the latest web technologies, making websites fast and accessible, and backend development using TypeScript, Java, or Rust.
+My main areas of interest are frontend and backend web application development.
+As a frontend developer I focus on creating accessible interfaces using semantic HTML and CSS.
+I use TypeScript (or JavaScript) with Vue, React or Angular to create clean and maintainable web applications.
+For backend development, my focus is on Java (for example using Spring Boot).
+I always enjoy learning new technologies, or sharing knowledge with my peers.

 I use the pronouns _they/them_ or _he/him_.

 ## Highlighted Projects